Vasanth-Korada/weather-app-frontend/README.md

 - **Weather Search**: Allows users to search for weather details based on city names.
 - **Weather History**: Users can view and manage their past weather search records.
-- **Update Weather**: Users can update either temperature, latitude or longitude with ease in the Weather Search History Data Table.
+- **Update Weather**: Users can update either temperature, latitude, or longitude with ease in the Weather Search History Data Table.
 - **Delete Weather**: Users can delete a particular weather record in the weather search history table.
 - **Protect Routes**: Added route protection to the Weather Search Route.
 Users cannot access important routes without authentication.
 - **Open Weather Map API**: Utilized OpenWeather API to fetch current weather with user-entered city name